-The Mequon-Theinsville School District and their Construction Manager, J.H.
+The Mequon-Thiensville School District and their Construction Manager, J.H.
 Findorff, were seeking an architectural partner with statewide exposure who specialized in programming and designing modern elementary and secondary school spaces.
 The District wanted to renovate three existing library spaces and transform them into Inquiry and Collaboration Centers (ICCs).
 Somerville has an extensive portfolio in modern education projects, so our team was the perfect fit to help the District achieve their vision and goals.

 We began the process by meeting with the District and Findorff to understand their ultimate vision for the project.
 Our team provided recommendations regarding programmatic and design elements, and worked with staff to understand the needs of the spaces, creating equity from school to school.